ChrysKoum/SE2-Project-GymFuelX/README.md

 ## Overview

 GymFuelX, a state-of-the-art application in fitness and diet technology, is continuously evolving within the Software Engineering II course.
-Building on the foundational concepts covered in Software Engineering I—such as User Requirements, UI/UX Design, Software Specifications, and System Implementation—we now advance the software cycle through the stages of Development, Testing, Debugging, Deployment, Operations, and Maintenance.
+Building on the foundational concepts covered in Software Engineering I (such as User Requirements, UI/UX Design, Software Specifications, and System Implementation) we now advance the software cycle through the stages of Development, Testing, Debugging, Deployment, Operations, and Maintenance.

 ### Introduction